SparkWorksnet/sparkworksrest/docs/DataApi.md

 # create an instance of the API class
 api_instance = sparkworks_client.DataApi(sparkworks_client.ApiClient(configuration))
-uuid = 'uuid_example' # str | The unique identifier of the Resource
+uuid = 'uuid_example' # str | The UUID of the Resource

 try:
-    # Retrieve summary for a Resource by its UUID
+    # Retrieve the data summary for a single Resource
     api_response = api_instance.get_summary_by_uuid(uuid)
     pprint(api_response)
 except ApiException as e: